bitfireAT/davx5-manual/accounts_collections.rst

 Regardless of why a collection is read-only, it will be shown as read-only (⛔) in the DAVx⁵ collection list.

 .. note:: Android doesn't have native support for read-only address books.
 To emulate this feature, DAVx⁵ reverts local changes at every synchronization.
-You can still edit a contact in the Contacts app, but the changes will be reverted when this contact is synchronized from the server (at the latest when it's changed on the server).
+Additionally, it sets the `RAW_CONTACT_IS_READ_ONLY flag <https://developer.android.com/reference/android/provider/ContactsContract.RawContactsColumns#RAW_CONTACT_IS_READ_ONLY>`_ to tell Contacts apps that these contacts shouldn't be writable for users.
+However many contacts apps just ignore this flag.

 Read-only calendars will be marked as read-only in the Android calendar provider, so that calendar apps won't be able to create/modify/delete events in such calendars anymore.
 Read-only support for task lists is currently only available in jtx Board, and not in tasks.org and OpenTasks.